pebender/alexa-for-lg-webos-tv/docs/pages/design/skill-to-bridge-interface.md

 The skill uses the service interface to interact with the LG webOS TVs.
 The skill sends a `Service Request` message authorized by a bridge token and containing a Smart Home Skill Directive (SMART_HOME_SKILL_DIRECTIVE).

-Assuming the bridge token is valid, the bridge fulfills the Directive and sends a `Service Accept Response` message containing the resulting Smart Home Skill Synchronous Response (SMART_HOME_SKILL_SYNCHRONOUS_RESPONSE).
-Otherwise, it sends a `Service Reject Response` message.
-If there is an error, then it sends a `Service Error Response` message.
+Assuming the bridge token is valid, the bridge fulfills the Directive and sends a `Service Response` message containing the resulting Smart Home Skill Synchronous Response (SMART_HOME_SKILL_SYNCHRONOUS_RESPONSE).
+Otherwise, it sends an `Auth Failure Response` message.
+If there is an error, then it sends an `Error Response` message.

 The service interface only accepts Directives for the user authorized to use the service interface.
 The bridge checks whether or not the user associated with the bearer token in the Directive is the same as the user associated with the bridge token used to access the service interface.
 If they are not the same, then the Directive is responded to with an `Alexa ErrorResponse` specifying `INVALID_AUTHORIZATION_CREDENTIAL`.